 Bread and Olive Oil: The Perfect Combination

-Bread and olive oil is the breakfast of choice for many.
-It’s a staple in the Mediterranean diet that has spread all over the world, and, of course, we love it!
+Bread and olive oil is a common breakfast choice for many people.
+It’s a staple of the Mediterranean diet that has spread all over the world, and, of course, we love it!

+Okay, but is it really that healthy?
+Won’t it make you gain weight?
+Isn’t it a bad idea to eat it every single day?
 The answer to these questions is very simple.
-You can eat your bread and olive oil with total peace of mind because it’s a healthy food that also improves your physical and mental performance.
+You can eat your bread and olive oil with total peace of mind, as it’s a healthy combination.
+However, not all the time.

-Here are five reasons why you should add a slice of whole grain bread with a tablespoon of extra virgin olive oil to your breakfasts, if you haven’t already done so.
+Here are five reasons why you should add a slice of whole grain bread with a tablespoon of extra virgin olive oil to your breakfasts.

-Bread with olive oil: 5 reasons to have it every day
+Bread and olive oil: five reasons to have it every day

-If you don’t have a lot of time in the morning, don’t worry: a slice of bread with some olive oil, a piece of fruit, and a coffee can become a great lifesaver.
+If you don’t have a lot of time in the morning, don’t worry: a slice of bread with some olive oil, a piece of fruit, and a coffee can be a lifesaver.

-- Avoid white bread or breads made with refined white flour
+- Avoid white bread or bread made with refined white flour.

 1. It’s complete nutrition that won’t make you gain weight